-Common law marriage and divorce in the state of Texas involves issues such as establishing a valid common law marriage, common law marriage agreements, child support and custody laws and division of property.
+Common-law marriage and divorce in the state of Texas involve issues such as establishing a valid common law marriage, common-law marriage agreements, child support and custody laws, and division of property.

 Our Attorneys and staff are experienced in both traditional and common law dissolutions and can answer your questions on the subject.
-You can also learn more in our Frequently Asked Questions page.
+You can also learn more on our Frequently Asked Questions page.

 The Attorneys and staff at Tessmer Law Firm, PLLC are knowledgeable of such agreements and can assist Clients in drafting and executing them properly.